tsender/AutomaticSceneGeneration/README.md

    ```
    ros2 launch rosbridge_server rosbridge_tcp_launch.xml bson_only_mode:=True
    ```
+   Or feel free to create another version of this launch file if you have other needs.
 7. Press Play in your UE4 project, and you should see some log lines indicating that the game connected to rosbridge.
 You should also see a few lines printed to the rosbridge launch terminal indicating the client subscribed to a few ROS topics with a prefix `/unreal_ros/`.
 See the `ROSintegration` README if you have issues.

 ## Overview